gneyal/Elastico/README.md

 Use it.
 -------
-1. After every save Elastico will automatically save you instance in elasticsearch.
+1. After every save Elastico will automatically save your instance in elasticsearch.

 2. Import current database instances by creating a rake task to "save" them all.